ktmbrown/datasciencecoursera/3_GCD/Project/README.md

 #### Phase 5

 Phase 5 is designed to extract only the measurements on the mean and standard deviation for each measurement.
 This does not include meanFreq() or angle(-XYZ,gravityMean) data **by design**.
-This phase left us with a data frame of 10299 observations and 68 variables made up of a Subject column, an Activity column, and a 66-feature vector with time and frequency variables only for those that calculated a *mean()* or a *std()*.
+This phase left us with a data frame of 10299 observations and 68 variables made up of a Subject column, an Activity column, and a 66-feature vector with time and frequency variables only for those that calculated a *mean* or a *std*.
+This dataset is then further tidied by removing unnecessary symbols, like () and -.

 #### Phase 6

 Phase 6 is designed to group the tidy data set above by activity (6) and subject (30).
 After the data has been grouped, it is passed to the mean function and all the averages for each of the 66-feature vector are found.
-The resulting data frame of 180 observations (activity x subject) and 68 variables (made up of Subject, Activity and 66- feature vector) is described in the codebook **Tidy Data: Independent Data Set - Code Book**
+The resulting data frame of 180 observations (activity x subject) and 68 variables (made up of Subject, Activity and 66- feature vector) is described in the codebook **Tidy Data: Independent Data Set - Code Book**.

 Supplemental Information
 ------------------------